gkumeriya15/MovieB/README.md

 </details>

-## Streaming with MPV
+## Streaming with MPV (CLI only)

-You can stream media directly using the MPV player instead of downloading it:
+You can stream media directly using the MPV player instead of downloading it (Command-line interface only):

 ```bash
 # Stream a movie